Aid items

 ShelterBox was founded to provide emergency shelter to people affected by disasters and humanitarian crises around the world.

-Since 2000, ShelterBox staff and volunteers have helped to shelter more than 1.5 million people in more than 100 countries around the world.
+Since 2000, ShelterBox staff and volunteers have helped to shelter more than 3 million people in around 100 countries around the world.

 In 2002, ShelterBox’s American affiliate was adopted as a project of the Rotary Club of Lakewood Ranch in Sarasota, FL.
 In 2004, ShelterBox USA was officially established as a 501(c)3 nonprofit organization.